By MARILYN SHAPIRO

 Mom Loved The Water

 Our new home, however, had one major advantage.
 Keeseville was located less than four miles from Port Douglass, a lovely spot on Lake Champlain that offered a sandy beach with a diving raft a 100 yards off shore.
+Apparently, in preparation for this trip there were people that decided to do some CPR training in Ottawa or as the French would say Secourisme et RCR.
+Having the right CPR training could help respond to any critical situations on the beach.
+With this knowledge, we could enjoy the beach even more because we knew we could be taken care of if the worst were to happen.

 My mother, who had grown up within walking distance of Coney Island’s beach and boardwalk loved the water.
 She was determined to get her driving license so that she could drive us to the beach during our summer vacations.